losinggeneration/vim/README.md

-# VIM configuration
+# Vim configuration

-My personal VIM settings.
-A lot (but not all) assumes NeoVIM.
+My personal Vim settings.
+A lot (but not all) assumes Neovim.
 Really, it's basically just code completion that will break without.
-Some plugins also require a fairly new version of VIM.
-I believe the default OS X Sierra bundled VIM isn't isn't new enough (as an example.)
+Some plugins also require a fairly new version of Vim.
+I believe the default OS X Sierra bundled Vim isn't isn't new enough (as an example.)

 # Requirements

-* NeoVIM v0.2.0+ is mostly what I've tested with.
+* Neovim v0.7.0+ is mostly what I've tested with.
 * Git

 # Install

+This is needed for both the stripped down Vim as well as Neovim.

 ```shell
 git clone https://github.com/losinggeneration/vim.git ~/.vim.git